 Overview

-The Montessori Mystery Unveiled website and literature hopes to educate parents and grandparents about the Montessori Method so they can make an informed choice for their children.
-Contemporary literature about Montessori is limited.
-Montessori for You and Your Child: Frequently Asked Questions of Parents and Grandparents Considering AMI Primary Montessori Education for Three to Six Year Olds is a practical question and answer format book that takes the mystery out of Montessori.
+The Montessori Mystery Unveiled website and literature hopes to educate parents and grandparents about the Montessori Method so they can make an informed choice for their preschool aged children.

-The Montessori Mystery Unveiled website and literature hopes to educate parents and grandparents about the Montessori Method so they can make an informed choice for their children.
-Contemporary literature about Montessori is limited.
-Montessori for You and Your Child: Frequently Asked Questions of Parents and Grandparents Considering AMI Primary Montessori Education for Three to Six Year Olds is a practical question and answer format book that takes the mystery out of Montessori.
+The Montessori Mystery Unveiled website and literature hopes to educate parents and grandparents about the Montessori Method so they can make an informed choice for their preschool aged children.

 Book Excerpts